-¶ Groom: I do. ¶ Optional: I,, do solemnly declare here before the Lord and these witnesses that I take to myself and acknowledge as my wife here present.
-I promise with the gracious help of God to love and guide her faithfully, to maintain her, and to live with her in holiness according to the holy gospel.
-I promise never to forsake her, but to be true to her always, in good days and bad, in riches and poverty, in health and sickeness, for as long as we both shall live. ¶ To the bride:, do you declare here before the Lord and these witnesses that you take as your lawful husband, here present?
+¶ To the bride: , do you declare here before the Lord and these witnesses that you take as your lawful husband, here present?
 Do you promise to love and obey him, to assist him, and to live with him in holiness, according to the holy gospel?
 Do you also promise never to forsake him, but to be true to him always, in good days and bad, in riches and poverty, in health and sickness, for as long as you both shall live?
-What is your answer? ¶ Bride : I do. ¶ Optional: I do solemnly declare here before the Lord and these witnesses that I take to myself and acknowledge as my husband here present.
+What is your answer? ¶ Bride: I do. ¶ Optional: I do solemnly declare here before the Lord and these witnesses that I take to myself and acknowledge as my husband here present.
 I promise with the gracious help of God to love and obey him, to assist him, and to live with him in holiness, according to the holy gospel.
-I promise never to forsake him, but to be true to him always, in good days and bad, in riches and poverty, in health and sickness for as long as we both shall live.
-Ring Ceremony ¶ To the Groom: Do you give this ring as a symbol of your constant faithfulness and abiding love? ¶ Groom: I do. ¶ Optional: I give you this ring as a symbol of my constant faithfulness and abiding love. ¶ To the Bride:

-Do you give this ring as a symbol of your constant faithfulness and abiding love?

-¶ Bride: I do.

-¶ Optional: I give you this ring as a symbol of my constant faithfulness and abiding love.
+I promise never to forsake him, but to be true to him always, in good days and bad, in riches and poverty, in health and sickness, for as long as we both shall live.
+Ring Ceremony ¶ To the Groom: Do you give this ring as a symbol of your constant faithfulness and abiding love? ¶ Groom: I do. ¶ Optional: I give you this ring as a symbol of my constant faithfulness and abiding love. ¶ To the Bride: Do you give this ring as a symbol of your constant faithfulness and abiding love? ¶ Bride: I do. ¶ Optional: I give you this ring as a symbol of my constant faithfulness and abiding love.
+Pronouncement I now pronounce you, and, husband and wife, in the Name of the Father and of the Son and of the Holy Spirit.
+What therefore God has joined together let not man separate.
+From now on you go down life's pathway together, and may the Father of all mercies, who of his grace has called you to this holy state of marriage, bind you together in true love and faithfulness and grant you his blessing.
+Prayer and, since we cannot expect anything from ourselves, you shall kneel before the Lord and we shall pray with you and for you that he may enable you to fulfill your vows and grant you his blessing.

-Pronouncement

-I now pronounce you, and , husband

-and wife, in the Name of the Father

-What therefore God has joined toge you go down life's pathway together of his grace has called you to this ho true love and faithfulness and grant r, and may the Father of ly state of marriage, bi of all mercies, who

-Prayer

-and , since we cann ot expect anything

-from ourselves, you shall kneel before ore the Lord and we s hall pray with you

-and for you that he may enable you u to fulfill your vows and grant you his

-blessing.

 Most merciful and gracious God, of whom the whole family of heaven and earth is named, we ask you to, set your seal of approval upon the marriage into which our brother and sister have entered this day.
 Give them your fatherly benediction; grant them grace and your Holy Spirit to fulfill with pure and constant affection the vow and covenant made between them.

 Guide them in the way of righteousness and peace, that, loving and serving you with one mind and heart all the days of their life, they may be abundantly enriched with the tokens of your everlasting favor in Christ Jesus our Lord.
 In all life's experiences lift up your countenance upon them, that they may be thankful in prosperity and patient in adversity.
 May their marriage be fruitful for this life and for the life to come.
 Grant them wisdom and strength to build a home which shall be to the glory of your Name and the coming of your kingdom.
 May they live together many years, and in the hour of death may they part in the blessed hope of celebrating forever with all the saints of God the marriage of Christ and the Church he loved.
 Hear our prayer in the Name of our Lord Jesus Christ, who taught us to pray, saying: